theBlue0x/docs/docs/learn_more/marketplace.md

 **Shipping:**

 Being that Blue0x is a new endeavor, there currently is no method of payment with a Blue0x Currency for shipping costs.
 For this reason, it is encouraged for new users to buy/sell goods and services locally, within their community.
-Shipping options ARE currently available when posting an item for sale.
-However, you are responsible for payment of shipping costs in your respective fiat currency.
-Payment for shipping costs with a Blue0x Currency is a goal that can be achieved as the Blue0x Network evolves.
+You are free to work out shipping with a buyer/seller.
+However, you will be responsible for payment of shipping costs in your respective fiat currency.
+Payment for shipping with a Blue0x Currency is a goal that can be realized as the Blue0x Network evolves and the demand for the service increases.